Cyclic homology, $S^1$-equivariant Floer cohomology, and Calabi-Yau structures: Circle action on the closed sector

 where $r$ is the cylindrical coordinate and $\lambda \ll 1$ is a sufficiently small number (smaller than the length of any Reeb orbit on $\partial \bar{M}$); and

 \item $J_t$ is (rescaled) contact type near infinity as before. \end{itemize}

-Then, the following Proposition is well known: \begin{prop} For suitably generic choices of $(H_t, J_t)$ as above, Assumptions \ref{assumption:nondegeneratecriticalpoints} and \ref{assumption:c0estimate} hold and there is an isomorphism $HF^*(H_t, J_t) \cong H^*(\bar{M}, \partial \bar{M})$ (which equals $H^*(M)$ in case $M$ is compact using the convention then that $\bar{M} = M$ and $\partial \bar{M} = \emptyset$). \end{prop} The isomorphism can be realized in one of two ways: \begin{itemize} \item choose $H_t$ as above to be a $C^2$ small (time-independent) Morse function, in which case a well-known argument of Floer \cite{Floer:1989aa} equates $HF^*(H_t, J_t)$ with the Morse complex of $H$ by showing that all Floer trajectories must in fact be Morse trajectories of $H|_{\bar{M}}$ (which in turn, as $H$ is inward pointing near $\bar{M}$, compute the relative cohomology)
+It is well known that Assumption \ref{mainassumption} holds for the moduli spaces \eqref{brokenhamfloer} for generic $(H_t, J_t)$ as above (see e.g., \cite{Ritter:2013aa}), and also that: \begin{prop} For generic $(H_t, J_t)$ as above there is an isomorphism $HF^*(H_t, J_t) \cong H^*(\bar{M}, \partial \bar{M})$ (which equals $H^*(M)$ in case $M$ is compact, using the convention then that $\bar{M} = M$ and $\partial \bar{M} = \emptyset$). \end{prop} The isomorphism can be realized in one of two ways: \begin{itemize} \item choose $H_t$ as above to be a $C^2$ small (time-independent) Morse function, in which case a well-known argument of Floer \cite{Floer:1989aa} equates $HF^*(H_t, J_t)$ with the Morse complex of $H$ by showing that all Floer trajectories must in fact be Morse trajectories of $H|_{\bar{M}}$ (which in turn, as $H$ is inward pointing near $\bar{M}$, compute the relative cohomology)

 \item Construct a geometric {\em PSS morphism} \cite{Piunikhin:1996aa} $PSS: H^*(\bar{M}, \partial \bar{M}) \cong H_{2n-*}(M) \to HF^*(H_t, J_t)$. \end{itemize}